"Do we have to go to a beach?"

 "Do you photograph weddings?"

-In order to have the most time possible with my family, I do not schedule photo sessions that require a long drive.
-Sessions can occur as far South as Coronado and as far North as Solana Beach.
-I do travel to NYC once a year, as well to create gorgeous family portraits in The Big Apple.
+I am based in Orange County.
+OC sessions are great -- all the way from San Juan Capistrano to Huntington Beach!
+San Diego beaches are gorgeous, too, of course!
+Sessions can occur as far South as Coronado and as far North as Huntington Beach.
+I also travel to NYC once a year to create gorgeous family portraits in The Big Apple.
 Email me if you'd like more information about an NYC session!

 Will you take any posed pictures?